ylvao/mrchem/doc/users/qcengine.rst

 MRChem >=1.0 can be used as a computational engine with the `QCEngine
 <http://docs.qcarchive.molssi.org/projects/qcengine/>`_ program executor.
 QCEngine can be useful for running calculations on large sets of molecules and input parameters.
-The results are collected in standardised `QCScheme format
+The results are collected in standardised `QCSchema format
 <http://molssi-qc-schema.readthedocs.io/en/latest/index.html#>`_, which makes it
 easy to build post-processing pipelines and store data according to Findability, Accessibility, Interoperability, and Reuse (FAIR) of digital assets principles.